-In the context of pay television, the freedom and capacity of an audience to choose what it views and to prevent children and young people from viewing inappropriate material are significant in determining what is, and what is not, acceptable.
 In most cases, a pay television depiction of violence will be justified by context, provided it is appropriately classified and an audience advisory is broadcast.
 Even with appropriate classifications, warnings and the availability of filtering technology, some material may nevertheless be socially unacceptable in any context, for example, graphic depictions of actual murders or rapes.

 Violent material is readily accessible in our society and it follows that some material of this kind will be able to be accessed on television.
 However, there must be strong protections in place to prevent this material being viewed by children and young people, and strong protections to ensure that it is not inadvertently viewed by those who do not wish to do so.
 Most pay television providers make available filtering technology which allows viewers to block certain content, which then requires a PIN number to be entered in order to unblock it for viewing.
-Free-toair television broadcasters should ensure that strong adult content screens after 9.30pm and that appropriate advisories are given.
+Free-to-air television broadcasters also now deliver content through televisions and platforms that have filtering technology.
+Free-to-air television broadcasters should ensure that strong adult content and content classified 18 screens after 9.30pm and that appropriate advisories are given.